natdog400/Python-Personal-Macro/README.md

 ## How Matching and Actions Work

 - Template matching uses OpenCV (`cv2.matchTemplate`).
 Confidence threshold is adjustable per step.
+- Feature matching uses ORB descriptors and BF matcher with Lowe's ratio filtering.
+  - Homography via RANSAC estimates rotation/scale; center of the matched polygon is used.
+  - Provide `strategy: "feature"` and optional `min_inliers`, `ratio_thresh`, `ransac_thresh` per step.
 - If a step has no `find` template, its actions run directly.
 - `move_to` can target the detected position or a random point inside a selected region.
 - `click` defaults to current mouse location unless `force_move` is used internally for region clicks.
 - `click_and_hold` acts at the bot’s current position—usually set by a prior `move`/`move_to`.

+## Multi-Monitor & Regions

+- Toolbar Monitor Selector:
+  - Choose All Monitors or a specific screen; status bar shows the active region.
+  - Capture dialogs (Templates tab) respect the selection.
+- Per-Step Monitor Override:
+  - In the Step Editor, set the step's Monitor; this constrains detection to that screen when no `search_region` is set.
+  - `monitor` persists in `config.json` as `null`, `"ALL"`, or `[x, y, w, h]`.
+- Region Selection:
+  - Select Search Region opens an overlay; if a monitor is chosen, overlay is restricted to that screen.
+  - Regions and monitors can be combined; region takes precedence over monitor.
+- Runtime Capture:
+  - Uses per-monitor `QScreen.grabWindow(...)` with `devicePixelRatio()` for DPI-aware capture.
+  - For full desktop, frames are stitched from each monitor according to virtual desktop coordinates.
+  - Fallbacks: `PIL.ImageGrab.grab(bbox=...)` or `pyautogui.screenshot(region=...)` when needed.

 ## Failsafe Behavior